FDA principles, policies, and procedures related to scientific integrity

 Our scientific experts may hold differing views on what they conclude from data.
 There may be multiple options that can be considered during policy development or regulatory decision-making.
 However, in reaching our conclusions through a deliberative scientific process, FDA strives to present an evaluation and analysis of the data—including uncertainties—in an unbiased manner.

 FDA has a long and continuing history of promoting an environment of robust scientific debate, where the integrity of information is ensured, all views are carefully considered, and scientific decisions are protected from political influence.
-In 2009, we established FDA's Office of Scientific Integrity (OSI).
+In 2009, we established FDA's Office of Scientific Integrity (OSI) within the Office of the Chief Scientist.
 OSI works to:

 - ensure that FDA's policies and procedures are current and applied across the Agency;